stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 The answer to the issues described above is of course: Dependent types.
-Before we proceed to our example, first consider how Idris recursively defines the natural numbers, here affixed with apostrophes to avoid introducing a conflict with the actual definition of `Nat` (which you can find [here](https://github.com/idris-lang/Idris-dev/blob/master/libs/prelude/Prelude/Nat.idr) for reference):
+Before we proceed to our example, first consider how Idris recursively defines the natural numbers (here affixed with apostrophes to avoid introducing a conflict with the actual definition of `Nat`, which you can find [here](https://github.com/idris-lang/Idris-dev/blob/master/libs/prelude/Prelude/Nat.idr) for reference)):

 ```idris
 data Nat' : Type where